beforesemicolon/markup/docs/documentation/state/index.md

     readonly[(StateGetter<T>, StateSetter<T>, StateUnSubscriber)]
 ```

+State, when used in templates allow the DOM to only update where needed.

+Markup templates do no traverse the DOM to check for updates and the state itself will only notify the template after verifying that the data has changed with a shallow comparison.
+That allows the DOM to only update when and where necessary.

 ### Input

 You can provide an `initialValue` to start the state as well as a `StateSubscriber` which is function that will get called every time the state changes.